Emulator Issues #11372

 No logs were found in Android (maybe logging must be turned on?)

-#3 Updated by eludias about 1 year ago
+#3 Updated by eludias over 2 years ago

 Strange thing this time: when I finally got logging configured, it did not crash the first time,

 but happily it crashed the second time I tried ;-)

 Find attached all logging with maximum verbosity of the crash at startup: